hanoii/platformsh2slack/README.md

 ## Token

-On of the necessary configuration is a random token you need to define as `PLATOFRMSH2SLACK_TOKEN` in the config file.
+One of the necessary configuration is a random token you need to define as `PLATOFRMSH2SLACK_TOKEN` in the config file.
 This is only to prevent possible unauthorized use of the script.
 Once you define it, you have to add it the url for the integration.

 i.e. If you define: